LAKE COUNTY COMMUNITY FUND ALLOCATES $65,000 TO 23 COMMUNITY PROGRAMS

-The Lake County Community Fund Board of Directors met April 6 to determine two significant 2021 grant awards—the Lake County Community Grant and the Copper Mountain Resort Award.
+We are excited to report that the Lake County Community Fund Board of Directors met April 5 to determine two significant 2022 grant awards—the Lake County Community Grant and the Copper Mountain Resort Award.

-The Board awarded $32,000 to 13 Lake County nonprofit organizations as part of the Community Grants and $25,000 to six nonprofits under the Copper Mountain Resort grant program.
+The Board awarded $40,000 to 18 Lake County nonprofit organizations as part of the Community Grants and $25,000 to five nonprofits under the Copper Mountain Resort grant program.

 Recipients were selected from a tremendously qualified and deserving pool of applicants through a robust and competitive grant review process.